 Agassi collected eight Grand Slam trophies, was No. 1, and he won both an Olympic gold and the hand of the most eligible fraulein in sports – Steffi (whoops, make that Stefanie) Graf.

-And on a benign November Friday I’m making a pilgrimage to check out Agassi’s greatest trophy, the East Vegas K-1-12 prep school he created.
+And on a benign Friday afternoon I’m making a pilgrimage to check out Agassi’s greatest trophy, the East Vegas K-1-12 prep school he created.

 Just off the freeway, I enter a scruffy, video poker world – a spare, brick and mortar commercial neighborhood of chain link fences and unadorned adobe walls.
 There the no-frills Happy Pizza joint is not far from the Nevada Pic-A-Part outlet, the C & O Thrift Store and the less-than-famous Masterpiece Barber Shop.